Humboldt-Universität zu Berlin - Department of Social Sciences

 Summer Semester

-Joint Seminar: Türkiye and Germany
+Joint Seminar II: Türkiye and Germany - Globalisation and Political Economy

 Turkey and Germany, just as it is the case with other societies globally, face similar social, political, cultural and economic problems and challenges.
 This course aims to approach these problems and challenges from a comparative perspective to highlight differences and similarities.
 Particular attention will be paid to future challenges and transnational linkages within the European context.